How to Extend the Life of Your Oil Furnace

 So how long does an oil furnace last?
 That really all depends on the kinds of steps you take to prolong the furnace’s lifespan.
 With the following eight steps, you can extend furnace life expectancy and keep your energy costs low in the process.

-To keep your furnace in tip-top shape for as long as possible, it is crucial to have it serviced each fall, in advance of the peak-usage months of winter.
+To keep your furnace in tip-top shape for as long as possible, it is crucial to have it serviced each year, in advance of the peak-usage months of winter.
 Even when it comes to the top furnace models on the market, manufacturers recommend you have the unit serviced annually.
 With annual maintenance, you can extend furnace life expectancy and keep your electrical bills to a minimum with each passing year.

 Various things can go wrong with an aging, overworked furnace.
 For starters, the wear and tear a unit endures each winter can take its toll, especially as dirt accumulates on the inside.
 As the machine wears down, it is forced to work harder and harder just to perform its basic functions.
 To get adequate heat from a worn furnace, you have to crank the heat higher and higher, which can quickly send your heating costs through the roof.